SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 :figwidth: 800px
 :name: "tbl:scrubbing-fig"

-Loss in number of volumes in proportion to the full length of the scan, break down by groups in each dataset.
+Loss in the number of volumes in proportion to the full length of the scan, broken down by groups in each dataset.
-We can see the trend is similar to mean framewise displacement result.
+We can see the trend is similar to the mean framewise displacement result.

 ```

 ## Comparisons on the impacts of strategies on connectomes
 <!-- Please advice on the threshold here -->
 <!-- stringent -->
-To evaluate the impact of denoising strategy on connectomes in a practical scenrio,
+To evaluate the impact of denoising strategy on connectomes in a practical scenario,
-we excluded subjects with high motion as such subjects would be normally excluded in data quality control stage
+we excluded subjects with high motion as such subjects would be normally excluded in the data quality control stage
 (see section {ref}`framewise-displacement`).

 The two tables below are the demographic information of the datasets after